 The visual effect of pattern darning is that of satin stitch, but it differs in its stitch technique.
 While satin stitch concentrates on each motif or pattern at a time, pattern darning involves carrying the thread for the entire width or length of the design at a time.
 The lessons will make this point clear.

 In Egypt, some 12th century textile examples prove the use of such embroidery.
 The Mamluk period (1250-1517) shows the extensive use of pattern darning over clothing of various sorts.
 Silk was a more popularly used thread than cotton or linen.

-In Iceland, pattern darning is known as ‘skakkaglit’.
+In Iceland, pattern darning is known as ‘Sakkaglit’.
 It was used to work on many church embroideries and have been used during the early 14th century.
 Textiles from 15th century to the 17th depict the use of this embroidery style as well.
-Wool was the prefered thread over linen.
+Wool was the preferred thread over linen.

-Interstingly, a 15th century towel from Germany depicts the use of pattern darning as an effort to imitate the popular Italian Perugian towels where the patterns were woven into the towel.
-The pattern on the german towel were similar to the egyptian pattern darning patterns.
+Interestingly, a 15th century towel from Germany depicts the use of pattern darning as an effort to imitate the popular Italian Perugian towels where the patterns were woven into the towel.
+The pattern on the German towel were similar to the Egyptian pattern darning patterns.

 The patterns used are geometrical patterns.
-Yet, there have been examples where stylised and geometrically inclined figures of birds, animals and humans have been used.
+Yet, there have been examples where stylized and geometrically inclined figures of birds, animals and humans have been used.